One of the most common questions I get is — what projector do you use and how do you set it up?

 Here’s what my setup looks like:

 I use 2 cables to connect my projector to my laptop — these will VARY depending on which projector to end up buying.
 For my particular configuration, I use a mini HDMI cable and micro USB cable (please double check these are what suits YOUR set up before buying, I cannot advise everyone for their particular set up).
 The “tripod” I use is HERE.
+Since it’s older and may not be available, I highly recommend investing the Arkon Mount, which is hands down an AMAZING piece of equipment. and you won’t need another tripod again.

 The projector acts like a second monitor.
 So if you connect it with your laptop, you can choose to duplicate the screen or extend it.
 For ease, I duplicate it.
 I like MicroSoft Word to project whatever text or graphic I want.
 I use download fonts from all over the internet– do a google search and spend the time sifting through different ones to see what you like.
 I’ve used some free and some paid ones.
 I also use google images a lot — remember to give credit if you end up using someone else’s artwork.